Golf ball: Practice/range balls

-A practice ball or range ball is designed to be inexpensive and durable while still retaining the principal behaviors of a "real" golf ball and so providing useful feedback to players.
-All of these are desirable qualities for use in an environment like a driving range and must have many thousands of balls on-hand at any time that are each hit and mis-hit hundreds of times during their useful life.
+A practice ball or range ball is designed to be inexpensive and durable while still retaining the principal behaviours of a tournament-grade golf ball, and thus providing useful feedback to players during practice.
+These may be used in a driving range, where thousands of balls must be on-hand at any time, while they are hit and mis-hit hundreds of times during their useful life.

 To accomplish these ends, practice balls are typically harder-cored than even recreational balls, have a firmer, more durable cover to withstand the normal abrasion caused by a club's hitting surface, and are made as cheaply as possible while maintaining a durable, quality product.
 Practice balls are typically labelled with "PRACTICE" in bold lettering, and often also have one or more bars or lines printed on them, which allow players (and high-speed imaging aids) to see the ball's spin more easily as it leaves the tee or hitting turf.

 Practice balls conform to all applicable requirements of the Rules of Golf, and as such are legal for use on the course, but as the hitting characteristics are not ideal, players usually opt for a better-quality ball for actual play.